 Permits may be required

-Our Natural Resources Officer can help you determine if you need a permit, what to include in your application and if we need to visit your property.
+Our Environmental Planner can help you determine if you need a permit, what to include in your application and if we need to visit your property.
 Contact us on (03) 5422 0333.

 Permit exemptions may apply

 You may not need a permit if you are removing native vegetation to reduce bushfire hazards.

 Changes to planning controls following the February 2009 Black Saturday bushfires include new native vegetation removal exemptions that allow landowners to remove native vegetation around existing homes for fire protection, where the risk of bushfire exists and the intention is to reduce fuel load.